 Read Also: No Brake Fluid Coming Out When Bleeding [Causes and Fixes]

-Q: How do you bleed the ABS module with the scan tool?
+How do you bleed the ABS module with the scan tool?

-Q: Can I drive with a bad ABS module?
+Can I drive with a bad ABS module?

-Yes, you can drive with a bad ABS module.
-However, the illumination of the ABS warning light on the dashboard means you should take caution while driving the vehicle.
 While you don’t necessarily have to stop the vehicle, some ABS functions will stop working.
 For instance, the ABS module will not send braking pressure to any wheel about to skid or lock up.

-Q: How much does it cost to fix the ABS module?
+How much does it cost to fix the ABS module?

-Q: How long should an ABS module last?
+How long should an ABS module last?

 The longevity of an ABS module depends on your maintenance culture and driving habits.
-ABS modules on newer model cars can last as long as ten years or 100,000 miles if you imbibe a good maintenance culture.
-But it’ll fail much earlier if you don’t maintain it properly.
-Maintaining the proper fluid level and doing a scheduled brake fluid flush will extend the lifespan of the ABS module.
+Under perfect conditions, ABS modules can last as long as ten years or 100,000 miles.
+But it may fail much earlier if you don’t maintain it properly.

-Q: Is it safe to remove the ABS fuse?
+Is it safe to remove the ABS fuse?

 Yes and No. If you remove the ABS fuse, the brakes will still work, but you’ll miss some braking features, such as the ABS module preventing the wheels from skidding or locking up.
 However, if you need full control of the wheel when racing or want to skid the wheels, removing the ABS fuse is safe.

-Q: Can a bad ABS module cause transmission problems?
+Can a bad ABS module cause transmission problems?

-Yes, the ABS can affect transmission performance.
-In some vehicles, the transmission control module collects data from the wheel sensors or ABS for optimal performance.
-If the ABS module becomes faulty, it will send a false or no reading to the transmission control module, invariably causing transmission problems like delayed shifting, hard gear shifting, limp mode, and poor to jerky gear shifts.
+If the ABS module becomes faulty, it will send a false or no reading to the transmission control module.
+This will invariably cause transmission problems like delayed shifting, hard gear shifting, limp mode, and poor to jerky gear shifts.

-Final Words:
+Final Words

 When you finish bleeding the ABS module and the whole brake circuit, you must ensure everything is in place, and there is no leak.
 Ask the helper to continuously press the brake pedal to detect if there’s anything wrong.